xieweiAlex/English_Learning/words/2019/words-Nov.md

 in more recent years it has struggled as the smartwatches category has grown and **encroached** and taken over Fitbit’s tracker territory. you are only trying to **gauge** their attitude, learn about their objections to remote work, and then adjust your plan **accordingly**
 Bad Weather **Contingency**
-Hey, what’s the plan if there is **inclement** weather and employees can't get to the office? - I’d like to make a branch and try out an idea on [X], but I don’t want to do it **on the clock**.
+Hey, what's the plan if there is **inclement** weather and employees can't get to the office
+I’d like to make a branch and try out an idea on [X], but I don’t want to do it **on the clock**.
 Can I do it from home?
 This is a **tactical**, short-term suggestion
 A **self-saboteur** has bought into the line that ‘by doing nothing, bad things won’t happen.’